 2. Trip from Puerto Lopez to Salango Island, once at the pier (between 10 am – 1 pm).
 Whale Watching boat.

 Once at the pier (between 10 - 1 pm) interns will go on a 2-3 hours whale watching trip and will have 1-2 hours upon return to have lunch and rest.
-In the afternoon hours there will be data analysis sessions using the pictures and data collected on that day.
-Depending on the day, instead of data analysis, we will be working on the photo-identification catalogues or on other activities.
+In the afternoon hours, there will be data analysis sessions using the pictures and data collected on that day.
+Depending on the day, instead of data analysis, we will be working on the photo-identification catalogs or on other activities.
 Interns are expected to finish their tasks by 5-6pm.
-Remember, we use the whale watching boats such us our research platform.
+Remember, we use whale watching boats such as our research platform.

 This fee includes: